FeResPost is also distributed as a Python compiled library.

 Let us illustrate it by an example...
 Consider the ``each_ply'' iterator defined in ClaLam class of FeResPost ruby extension.
 With the ruby extension, the iteration on the plies of a laminate may be performed as follows:

-... lam.iter_ply.each do |plyDescr| ... end ...The corresponding code in python may be:
+... lam.each_ply do |plyDescr| ... end ...With Python, the code becomes: